 The degree will provide graduates with the ability to:

-- Describe the Australian health care system, its governance and economic structures, and how it compares with other countries.
+- Describe the Australian health system, its governance, and economic structures

-- Identify how the social determinants of health impact on health care access and outcomes
+- Evaluate the impact of the social determinants of health on healthcare access and outcomes

-- Find, critically appraise and apply evidence relevant to the population, community and individual health care needs
+- Find, critically appraise, and apply high quality evidence relevant to the population, community and individual health needs

 The Faculty of Health Sciences and Medicine offers students 3 pathway degrees as study options (including the Graduate Certificate in Health Systems) that lead into the Master of Healthcare Innovations.
 These degrees can also be studied individually and cover a range of different areas that may suit individual needs.
 For more detail on each degree, please click the links below or submit an enquiry to discuss the best study option for you.